50 years of history...

 Our hands-on experience and love for nature, patiently built up over time, in 1991 led us to shift completely to natural fertilizers while avoiding the use of herbicides that would damage the crop and pose a threat to the habitat of the bees that live in the many hives sitting along the edges of the estate-owned woods and give us their premium honey.

 CENNATOIO is an Organic Certified farm whose winemaking mastery – delivered by enologist LUCIANO BANDINI assisted by his reliable cellar master Ildegarda Agnelli – represents the winery’s cornerstone.
-Our cellars host stainless steel and concrete tanks housing more than 300 hl of wine, French barrique and tonneaux casks for another 300 hl along with concrete fermentation vats and the equally important Vin Santo room.
-All these provide the finishing touch to the crafting and ageing of our wines.
+Our cellars host stainless steel, French barrique and tonneaux casks All these provide the finishing touch to the crafting and ageing of our wines.

 Essentially, the natural inherent character of the site is enhanced by a vinification system capable of retaining the area’s ancient winemaking tradition while keeping in step with the times and embracing state-of-the-art winemaking techniques.